Gibberlings3/Road_To_Discovery_for_SoD/sodrtd/readme.sodrtd.english.txt

 -Caelar is being betrayed?
 By who?
 -What are Hephernaan's plans?
 -The Hooded Man is stalking the PC, and why?
--What does Caelar and Hephrnaan want with the PC?
+-What does Caelar and Hephernaan want with the PC?
 -What was the attack in the palace with the weak poison for?